bdougie/blog/source/posts/2017-01-30-stacks-in-go.md

 }
 ```

-I am trying to avoid using as many non-standard library packages as much as possible, so I also opted in writing my own implementations of `Pop`, `Push`, etc but couldn't help but be inspired from godash.
+I am trying to avoid using as many non-standard library packages as much as possible, so I also opted in writing my own implementations of `Pop`, `Push`, etc but couldn't help but be inspired (copy) from godash.

 ```go
 func (s *Stack) Push(value interface{}) {